votchallenge/website/contents/vot2015/participation.md

 Participation at VOT2015 or VOT-TIR2015 challenge (level 0 or higher) is required.
 </div>

- * The full-length VOT2015 workshop papers must follow the standard requirements for ICCV2015 regular papers [template available at the ICCV2015 authors page](template available at ).
+ * The full-length VOT2015 workshop papers must follow the standard requirements for ICCV2015 regular papers [template available here](vot2015_authorkit.zip).
- * Submit the paper using the [VOT2015 CMT paper submission system](TODO).
+ * Submit the paper using the VOT2015 CMT paper submission system (Link will be available later).